 Rene Redzepi, the head chef of noma, once famously likened flavors to letters in an alphabet where the dishes are words.
 The more letters you have at your disposal, Redzepi said, the more beautiful of a word you can create.
 Through his fermentation, White is essentially giving letters to chefs that no one else has, which is an asset that’s hard to overvalue in the culinary world.

-The intricacy of his ferments are astounding, ranging from the recognizable: cured olives, pickled cucumbers and strawberry vinegar, to the unheard of: koji fermented blood-orange kosho; pinto-bean shell kombucha; fermented Hungarian pepper hot sauce; leek scapes in green rhubarb and juniper brine; eggplant fermented in gooseberry husk nuka zuke; quail eggs covered in lactic acid from fermented beets and Swiss chard ash, wrapped in corn husks and Texas salt; and hollowed out kefir lime cured in kombu and salt, stuffed with root puree, smoked and fermented with leeks, to name a few.
+The intricacy of his ferments are astounding, ranging from the recognizable: cured olives, pickled cucumbers and strawberry vinegar, to the unheard of: koji fermented blood-orange kosho; pinto-bean shell kombucha; fermented Hungarian pepper hot sauce; leek scapes in green rhubarb and juniper brine; eggplant fermented in gooseberry husk nuka zuke; quail eggs covered in lactic acid from fermented beets and Swiss chard ash, wrapped in corn husks and Texas salt.

 But I was neither his first nor his most impactful stalker.
 Several years ago, a pastry chef at Uchiko in Austin contacted White after he posted a picture of a dayflower vinegar he’d made.
 The chef said that he liked what White was doing and wanted to experiment with his product.

 At the time, White had been working at Koch Ranches, a boutique country store in San Antonio.
-He had been cooking at several restaurants in San Antonio but had gotten burnt out, and although he went to Koch to get away from cooking, as fate would have it the store had just gotten a fermentation starter kit.
+He had been cooking at several restaurants in the city but had gotten burnt out, and although he went to Koch to get away from cooking, as fate would have it, the store had just gotten a fermentation starter kit.

 White’s lifelong interest in chemistry and organics gave him a basic understanding of the science behind fermentation, and he began experimenting with different materials.
 Soon after the word had spread and lines begun to grow long, Uchiko contacted him.